Assessment and Feedback

 End of year (Year 7-9); Exam results (Year 11) |

-The grading system used by all staff to judge attitude to learning is as follows:
+The grading system used by all staff to judge learner behaviour is as follows:

 Appendix 1: Progress Assessment Schedule